 Before I could even walk out of the building, tears quickly filled my eyes.
 While I tried to catch my breath, I thought of every possible negative outcome that could have occurred from the longest hour of my life.
 I quickly tried to flee from campus and make my way back to my apartment.
 While doing so, I sent an SOS text to both my sister and cousin.
-Alexis and Reina both quickly jumped on a call and in a matter of seconds the tears that were once blurring my vision were now streaming down my face and finding comfort within the stitches of my sweater.
+Alexis and Reina quickly jumped on a call and in a matter of seconds the tears that were once blurring my vision were now streaming down my face and finding comfort within the stitches of my sweater.

 With a mix of anxiety and my inability to solve basic math problems, Reina and Alexis calculated the lowest possible test score I could receive in order to still pass the course.
-All I needed to get on the final was a D but why did I feel as if the bare minimum requirement was still impossible?
+All I needed to get on the final was a D but why did I feel as if the bare minimum was still impossible?
 I’ve been a busy body since elementary school so balancing several things at once has never been a problem to me until 2018.
 And it showed.

 Although I passed the course with a 70.04%, there is no reason why I was stressing over something that was once just the size of a snowflake.
 As the rigor in other courses, work, and my organizations increased, this simple snowflake was now black ice and all I could focus on was trying to not fall.
-Or in this case fail.
+Or in this case, fail.

 The biggest lesson for me in 2018 was learning the power of the word no. It was learning that although there are 24 hours in the day, I need to set aside at least two hours for myself.
-There were days where I poured all of my energy into everyone that at the end of the day, there was none left over for me.
-It is such a warm feeling to know that people rely on me but when I was constantly in a state of exhaustion and at times my breaking point, I was now a disservice to my friends and myself.
+There were days where I poured all of my energy into everyone that at the end of the day, there was none left for me.
+It is such a warm feeling to know that people rely on me but when I was constantly in a state of exhaustion and at times my breaking point, I was a disservice to my friends and myself.

 Initially, when I was reflecting on 2018, I thought the year had dragged me through the mud because of small moments like this.
 Moments where I almost got in my own way of success.
 It wasn’t until I was recapping my year on Instagram (I know, I know, I was that person) when I noticed that my year was filled with so many blessings.
 2018 taught me how to live in the moment and most importantly to be aware and present of where I am in comparison to where I used to be.

 On my last day as an intern at E!
 News, I took one final look at the building.
-As my neck strained to keep my head fixated on the 35 story building, I broke into tears.
+As my neck strained to keep my head fixated on the 35 stories, I broke into tears.
 I walked into this building Monday through Friday for seven months.
 It was on my last day that I noticed that I was not entering just any building.
 I was entering the NBCUniversal building in Los Angeles.
 I wasn’t going to just any internship.
 I was an intern for E!
 News; a company I had sought after since my freshman year of college.
 I took each day for granted because I didn’t notice that everything that I had been praying for since I was 9 was finally in arms reach.
 What was once merely a day dream was now my basic average day.
 By becoming accustomed to this routine, I stopped noticing the beauty and excitement of life.
-As I gazed at the building on my final day, it felt as if I was just waking up from a dream when things just started to get good.
+As I gazed at the building on my final day, it felt as if I was waking up from a dream when things just started to get good.

 In the end, everything that I was stressing over had no impact on the outcome of 2018.
 I learned to always look at the bigger picture and to not get distracted by the smaller factors around me.
 I learned to not wait until the absolute last minute.
 I’ve been taught this year after year but this year I’m so serious *anticipates next year’s blog post*.
 And finally, I learned to be cognizant of how far I’ve come.